codesport/admin-panel/README.md

 # Authorship Credits

-This tutorial and its resulting application were created by **Marcus "Arroyo" B.** His github username is [codesport](https://github.com/codesport)
+This tutorial and its resulting application were created by **Marcus "Arroyo" B.** His GitHub username is [codesport](https://github.com/codesport)

 ### License